MUSIC AT NICHOLLS

 MUS 282.
 String Ensemble.
 1-0-3.
 For freshmen and sophomores.
 Developing musicianship through performance in the String Ensemble.
 Open to string majors and minors only.
 May be repeated for credit.
 (50.0903)

 MUS 292.
-Instrumental Ensemble.
+Chamber Ensemble.
 1-0-2.
-Participation in varied instrumental chamber music ensembles.
+Participation in varied chamber music ensembles.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 296.
-Jazz Band.
+Jazz Ensemble.
 1-0-3.
 Prerequisite: Audition.
 Open to freshmen and sophomores.
-A performing organization for instrumental students interested in the extended demands of performing in a jazz band setting.
+A performing organization for instrumental students interested in the extended demands of performing in a jazz ensemble setting.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 298.
 Chamber Choir Ensemble.
 1-0-3.
 Prerequisite: Audition.
 Open to freshmen and sophomores.
 Selections performed range from Renaissance to twentieth century.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 300.
 Recital.
 0-0-1.
 For Juniors and Seniors.
 Recital/concert attendance and observation to broaden student knowledge of music.
 S or U assigned upon completion.
 Not for audit.
 Must be repeated for degree.
 (50.0903)